JasoonS/open-explorer/README.md

 - [ ] RPC rotation mode for maximum obfiscation
 - [ ] "Contract verification" for local network blockchain development
 - [ ] Solve cors issues with ensdata & sourcify
+- [ ] Hash routing so that links can be shared
+- [ ] Firehose & EthArchive integration

 ## Reporting Issues